 The government-owned independent investment company PMV, (Participatiemaatschappij Vlaanderen) and Flanders Innovation & Entrepreneurship (VLAIO) were also prepared to join us right from the start by financing 1.5 million euros in shares and 1.3 million euros, respectively.
 What made these partners of the first hour decide to join you?

 Isabel Vercauteren: Allow me to quote our investor PMV.
 On the one hand, PMV believed in the social added value.
 On the other hand, the investment company anticipates that the sale of the venture, in the long term, could produce a tidy sum.
-Although Aphea.Bio is only a starting company, it became clear straight the way that this is a unique opportunity.
+Although Aphea.Bio is only a starting company, it became clear straight away that this is a unique opportunity.
 Flanders played a pioneering role in biotechnology, and we can be proud of our knowledge.
-We are one of those small companies that will be doing some wonderful things in this field, and is in the vanguard of innovation.
+We are one of those small companies that will be doing some wonderful things in this field and is in the vanguard of innovation.
 This is all happening here, and we can justly take pride in this development.
 To quote PMV, the company enjoys investing in young, starting companies such as ours, and helping them grow.
 Even if an investment like this also means uncertainty and taking a risk.
-Some investments go awry, and some turn into amazing success stories.
+Some investments go awry and some turn into amazing success stories.
 It is not without reason that financiers like PMV provide venture capital.
 VLAIO was also an obvious choice.
 The agency provides support to Research & Development projects for innovations that play a key role in the realization of a business case that can strengthen the company.
 This can also be read on the VLAIO website.

 You have institutional investors (PMV and VLAIO, linked to the government) on board, as well as private players.
 Are there any differences with regard to emphasis?